Fakih-Hamid/Fakih-Hamid/README.md

 ## About Me

 - I'm passionate about all things Tech, Programming, Cybersecurity, Data science, Blockhain Technology and Artificial intelligence (IA).
-- Currently, I'm focusing on Computer Engineering, Web Development, and Cybersecurity to expand my horizons.
+- Currently, I'm focusing on working with machine learning techniques in Python and conducting research on AI-driven education systems.
 - I'm enthusiastic about collaborating on projects, contributing, and sharing knowledge.

 ## Contact Me